 - Deadlines: In order to be fair to all and to keep everything organized, we have deadlines.
 The deadline for each step is set out on this site when it is relevant.
 In some cases, we send e-mail reminders.
 But e-mail is not reliable.
 It is the applicant's responsibility to know and comply with the deadlines.

 - The Wait List: If you lose the lottery, information about how to join the wait list will be available then.
 The deadline to join the wait list is the same as the deadline for entrants to pay.
-MMT still requires that you mail a check to join the wait list and the check must arrive by the due date.
-The process for all other events is online.
+You join the wait list online.

 The rest of this page goes into detail about the process.
 You can read it if you like, but you don't have to.
 We will explain the system as you go through it.